DapperLib/Dapper/Readme.md

 Dapper does not manage your connection's lifecycle, it assumes the connection it gets is open AND has no existing datareaders enumerating (unless MARS is enabled)

-Will dapper work with my db provider?
+Will Dapper work with my DB provider?
 ---------------------
-Dapper has no DB specific implementation details, it works across all .net ado providers including sqlite, sqlce, firebird, oracle, MySQL, PostgreSQL and SQL Server
+Dapper has no DB specific implementation details, it works across all .NET ADO providers including [SQLite](http://www.sqlite.org/), SQL CE, Firebird, Oracle, MySQL, PostgreSQL and SQL Server.

 Do you have a comprehensive list of examples?
 ---------------------